Transition-aware decomposition of single-qudit gates: Conclusions

-In this paper we have proposed the method that converts $d$-level qudit unitary operation into the sequence of the allowed transitions between qudit levels.
-It considers arbitrary selection rules of the qudit system and produces the optimal decomposition sequence in terms of transition amount.
+In this paper, we have proposed a method that converts a $d$-level qudit unitary operation into the sequence of the allowed transitions between qudit levels.
+It considers arbitrary selection rules of the qudit system and produces the optimal decomposition sequence in terms of the number of transitions.
 Moreover, we show that the decomposition consists of no more than $d(d{-}1)/2$ transitions, which is the theoretical upper bound for an arbitrary unitary matrix $d{\times}d$.

-Decomposition could be done once for each qudit of interest before the transpilation, then applied to any unitary matrix to obtain parameters of transitions.
+Decomposition could be performed once for each qudit platform of interest before the transpilation, then applied to any unitary matrix to obtain parameters of transitions.
 This is the essence of the \textit{static} decomposition.
 On the other hand, we have proposed the \textit{adaptive} modification that utilizes the sparsity pattern of the matrix and the transition graph simultaneously.
-Such treatment could reduce the transition amount even greater for some operations, such as level permutation.
+Such treatment could reduce the number of transitions even more for some operations, such as level permutation.